brews/baysparpy/README.rst

     :target: https://travis-ci.org/brews/baysparpy

-An open source Python package for TEX86 calibration.
+An Open Source Python package for TEX86 calibration.

-The package is based on the original BAYSPAR (BAYesian SPAtially-varying Regression) software for MATLAB (https://github.com/jesstierney/BAYSPAR).
+This package is based on the original BAYSPAR (BAYesian SPAtially-varying Regression) for MATLAB (https://github.com/jesstierney/BAYSPAR).

 Quick example